1. Your guests’ other senses

 5. Be your best self

-Event days can be stressful even for the most experienced event planners so make sure to take care of yourself and think ahead.
+Event planning can be stressful even for the most experienced event planners so make sure to take care of yourself and think ahead.
 Anticipating your personal needs beforehand ensures you will be at your best and ready to tackle any challenge!
 Pack a healthy lunch, bring water, charge your phone and pack your event outfit ahead of time – these little steps will take stress off you on the big day, keeping you focused and thinking clearly.